 • No viewfinder

-Canon’s PowerShot G7 X Mark II was an unexpected hit with YouTubers, with its combination of a high-quality 1-inch sensor and 24-100mm equivalent lens providing everything needed in one handy setup.
-Accordingly, the Mark III version leant into that, providing basically the same fundamental camera, but with uncropped 4K UHD video, a 3.5mm mic jack, and the ability to livestream directly to YouTube.
-This has also seen a surge in demand for it which leaves it back-ordered – or expensive – in the USA at present.
+Canon’s PowerShot G7 X Mark II was an unexpected hit with YouTubers, with its combination of a high-quality 1-inch sensor and 24-100mm equivalent lens covering a very useful focal range from landscapes to portraits and more.
+The Mark III version is fundamentally the same camera, but with uncropped 4K UHD video, a 3.5mm mic jack, and the ability to livestream directly to YouTube.
+High demand for it has followed accordingly.

 Photographers may be put off by the lack of a viewfinder; vloggers and YouTubers, less so.
 The 180-degree tilting LCD screen is very useful for selfies and self-taping, while the defined grip also makes the camera more comfortable to hold than its slim dimensions might indicate.
 The metal control ring around the lens is also comfortable to use, giving the G7 X Mark III a premium feel.

-Image quality is excellent, in stills as well as video – it may be a vlogging camera first, but the G7 X Mark III is no slouch for photographers.
-If you are a hybrid content creator who wants a lightweight camera that’ll do a bit of everything, the G7 X Mark III might just be it.
+Image quality is excellent in stills as well as video – it may be a vlogging camera first, but the G7 X Mark III is no slouch for photographers.
+For hybrid content creators who want a lightweight camera that does a bit of everything, the G7 X Mark III might just be it, and is the better buy than the even more video-focused PowerShot V1.

 Read our Canon PowerShot G7X Mark III review